jp-wang/jp-wang.github.io/_posts/2019-10-10-deep-dive-into-generics03.md

 However, using parameterized type to construct array(which is `List<String>[]`) is not allowed due to the type safety concern(except the unbounded wildcard type).
 But how about the `List<String[]>` which was using the array to construct the parameterized type?
 Yes, it is allowed.
 Actually most of the reference types in Java can be used as the actual type argument except the primitive types.

 The `String[][]` of Array-Array is also doable which we called two-dimensions array, that means we can construct a new array type with another array.
-Ideally, you can construct a new array with N-dimensions, but Java
+Ideally, you can construct a new array with N-dimensions, but Java did have limitation on the array size which was Integer.MAX_VALUE.

 ## Variance